October 27, 2024

 Q. If I’m interested in coming along, what else do I need to know?

-I am here to guide you using my own knowledge and experience about mindfulness from the past.
+I am here to guide you using my own knowledge and experience about mindfulness.
 We have a number of facilitators, and each calm space session varies because our facilitators bring their own unique experience to the session.

 If you are looking for something to do on the last Friday of the month in the afternoon, if you want to learn how to feel calm in a stressful event, or you are struggling to focus in the present and need a distraction, then this is a good space and opportunity to try our calm spaces.

 There are no requirements to join this group.
-Anyone is always welcomed.
+Everyone is welcome.

 The calm space starts EVERY LAST Friday of the month at 1pm – 2pm.
-Be sure to add it onto your calendars so you don’t forget!
+Be sure to add it to your calendars so you don’t forget!

 CPSL Mind also runs in-person sessions in the community.
 Our session times do change from time to time, so the best thing to do is to get touch to find out more.
 Please email goodlife@cpslmind.org.uk or you can register online here.